 Judging by the text and lamenting style of their opening choruses or opening arias, all cantatas for this Sunday (155, 3, and 13) are very sad at first glance.
-Which seems strange at first, since the reading for the day is the miracle of Jesus turning water into wine at the Marriage at Cana.
-So let’s dig a little deeper in the cantata for this Sunday that I love the most, cantata 3 Ach Gott, wie manches Herzeleid, from 1725.
+Which seems strange, since the reading for the day is the miracle of Jesus turning water into wine at the Marriage at Cana.
+So let’s dig a little deeper in the cantata for this Sunday that I love the most, Cantata 3 Ach Gott, wie manches Herzeleid, from 1725.

 Bach was not just a strong believer but also a self-taught theologian, and stated several times that his church music was not intended for the glorification of God and to instruct his “neighbor.”
 On this day of the Marriage at Cana reading, he might have been compelled to illustrate the deeper meaning of the Bible story: earthly troubles can turn into heavenly bliss if you are patient and believe strongly enough that Jesus will lead you.
-So either he himself or his librettist decided to set the music to a Lutheran hymn from 1587, and not mention the Bible story at all in the the text of this cantata.
+So either he himself or his librettist decided not to mention the Bible story at all in the the text of this cantata.*

 It is then not so strange anymore that in the music of this cantata Bach keeps, brilliantly, combining the struggle and the salvation in almost every part of the work.